-> Following the successful Seniors Count public advocacy campaign, the St. Louis City Senior Fund, (The Fund) was created by the November 2016 passage of Proposition S. This empowers the City of St. Louis to levy and collect a property tax of five cents per hundred dollars of valuation, “for the purpose of providing services to persons sixty years of age or older.”
-The city ordinance further provides for a seven-person Board of Directors (the Board) who, “shall use the funds in the Senior Citizen’s Services Fund to provide programs which will improve the health, nutrition, and quality of life of persons who are sixty years of age or older.”
+Following the successful Seniors Count public advocacy campaign, the St. Louis City Senior Fund was created by the November 2016 passage of Proposition S. This allows the City of St. Louis to levy and collect a property tax of five cents per hundred dollars of valuation, “for the purpose of providing services to persons sixty years of age or older.”
+The city ordinance further provides for a seven-person Board of Directors who, “shall use the funds in the Senior Citizen’s Services Fund to provide programs which will improve the health, nutrition, and quality of life of persons who are sixty years of age or older.”

 City of St. Louis Ordinance Number 70314

-- Exercise fiduciary oversight and faithfully administer the funds and assets of the St. Louis Senior Services Fund.
+- Exercise fiduciary oversight and faithfully administer the funds and assets of the St. Louis City Senior Fund.

-- Assess the needs of the senior adult population (60 and over) in the City of St. Louis.
+- Assess the needs of older residents (60 years and over) in the City of St. Louis.

 - Identify activities and programs that effectively and efficiently respond to priority needs.